abisop/nuttx-docs/en/guides/integrate_newlib.md

 */
 ```

 -   Some people have suggested adding the type definition of `wint_t` to
     `nuttx/include/sys/types.h` merely because that header file will
     then be included into the newlib `math.h`.
 This inclusion, of
-    course, also <span class="title-ref">very dangerous</span> since the
+    course, also [very dangerous]{.title-ref} since the types in the
-    types in the NuttX `sys/types.h` header file may not agree with the
+    NuttX `sys/types.h` header file may not agree with the types in the
-    types in the pre-compiled newlib math library.
-This solution is not
+    pre-compiled newlib math library.
+This solution is not recommended,
-    recommended, in any case.
-The type `wint_t` is already correctly
+    in any case.
+The type `wint_t` is already correctly defined in
-    defined in `nuttx/include/sys/wchar.h` which is the one and only
+    `nuttx/include/sys/wchar.h` which is the one and only correct
-    correct location per
+    location per
     [OpenGroup.org](http://pubs.opengroup.org/onlinepubs/007908775/xsh/wchar.h.html).
     It is a mystery to me why the newlib `math.h` header file uses
     `wint_t` without including `wchar.h`.
 If it did, then there would
     then this compilation issue would not exist (there could still be
     subtle binary compatibility issues).
 -   The ideal solution would be to integrate a third-party, optimized,
     ARM math library into NuttX, building it using only NuttX header
     files.
 That would guarantee no binary incompatibility and would be a
     very useful contribution to NuttX.